AndyObtiva/abstract_feature_branch/README.md

 >     require 'redis'
 >
->     # Storage for user features, customizable over here (right now, only a Redis client is supported)
+>     # Storage for user features, customizable over here.
+Right now, only a Redis client is supported.
+>     # The following example line works with Heroku Redis To Go while still operating on local Redis for local development
+>     # AbstractFeatureBranch.user_features_storage = Redis.new(:url => ENV['REDISTOGO_URL'])
 >     AbstractFeatureBranch.user_features_storage = Redis.new
 >
 >     # Application root where config/features.yml or config/features/ is found